rheasukthanker/SPDNetNAS/README.md

 Before training, you should create the sub-directories <b>"data"</b> and <b>"weights"</b>.
 Then place the data and pretraining weights inside them accordingly. the sub-directories <b>"logs"</b> and <b>"samples"</b> will be created automatically during the training.

 ### 2.2.
 Data<a name="Data"></a>
 Data prepration is done based on the setup you are using.
-The code is adapted to two setups:
+The code is adapted to three setups:
 <ol>
     <li><b>Radar:Drone Recognition</b>: 3000 SPD datapoints distributed among 3 classes (size 20 × 20)</li>
     <li><b>HDMO5:Action Recognition</b>: 2083 SPD datapoints distributed among 117 classes (size 93×93)</li>